 Previous Version of this Post:

 The field of product design is constantly evolving.
 New methods and processes constantly change the game for designers.
-Part of the reason for these changes is a result of innovators who try to meet the growing challenges that product designers face every day.
+Part of the reason for these changes is a result of innovators who try to meet the growing challenges of product design that are faced every day.

 - Development Speed – Many design processes can be improved, and there are a lot of ways for the process to be slowed down.
 It’s very easy to get to a place where the design is being constantly and endlessly revised or some parts of the process are being done inefficiently.